ArthurSudbrackIbarra/cloney-documentation/docs/index.md

 - **Community:** Join a growing community of developers and template maintainers who share and collaborate on Cloney Template Repositories.

 ## Getting Started with Cloney

 Now that you have a glimpse of what Cloney can do, it's time to dive deeper into how to use it effectively.
 Head over to the [Getting Started](getting-started.md) guide to set up Cloney and begin using it for your Git projects.
-It's a breeze to streamline your workflows and improve collaboration with Cloney's dynamic template generation.